 At the heart of Xentara lies the unique Real-Time Core and Scheduler.
 Taking roughly ten person years to fully develop and implement, these powerful components enable users an unprecedented level of fine control over the timing of processes in both monolithic and distributed systems.

 Xentara uses a highly advanced protocol to synchronize all clocks across distributed systems.
-These ensures that no matter which system a task is running on, it stays perfectly in sync with all others.
+This ensures that no matter which system a task is running on, it stays perfectly in sync with all others.

 Triggers are the central activation element in Xentara.
 They can be set off either cyclically by a high precision timer or by configured events (I/O, Applications, Data Point changes, system interrupts, Xentara Functions).